Road Rage Injury Compensation Claims

 RoSPA also advise that drivers try to avoid assuming that other drivers' bad driving is a deliberate provocation.
 In the majority of cases, drivers may not realise they are acting in a provocative manner.

 If you encounter road rage while driving, RoSPA strongly recommend that you do not retaliate.
 Avoid making eye contact with an angry driver, and if they begin to follow, do not return to your home but drive instead to a busy public place or police station.

-What can you claim for?
+What can I claim compensation for?